yegor256/factbase/README.md

 The values are either atomic literals or non-empty sets of literals.
 It is possible to delete a fact, but impossible to delete a property from a fact.

+**ATTENTION**: The current implemention is naive and, because of that, very slow.
+I will be very happy if you suggest a better implementation without the change of the interface.
+The `Factbase::query()` method is what mostly needs performance optimization: currently it simply iterates through all facts in the factbase in order to find those that match the provided terms.
+Obviously, even a simple indexing may significantly increase performance.

 Here is how you use it (it's thread-safe, by the way):

 ```ruby